Singletrack Bicycle Trail

 Trail Head Development- Metroparks has applied for a grant to develop a dedicated trail head north of the Swanton Reservoir.
 The trail head will include parking, a restroom, and a flexible use facility for group and/or programming.
 The grant would also help us speed up development of the Fulton County portion of the bike trail.

-Fat Bikes- We might try grooming sections of the bike trail with a snowmobile to facilitate the use of fat bikes in the winter.
-This will be a tentative initiative.
+Fat Bikes- We attempted to groom sections of the bike trail with a snowmobile to facilitate the use of fat bikes in the winter, however the snowmobile will not fit down the single track.
+We are still actively looking for ways to groom the trail during the winter.
 Trail sustainability and protecting the park resources will be 1st priority, but if we can do responsibly we will try it.

 How to Get Involved

 Please use the links below to make a financial contribution or to lend a hand as a volunteer.

 To donate: Make a donation to this project online.

 To volunteer: If you are new to volunteering at the Metroparks, you will need to fill out a volunteer application online.
 Allow 48 hours for your application to be processed and then follow the directions for logging in to the scheduling system.
 If you are a returning volunteer, you can sign up for a work day in Volgistics.
 See the right hand side of the page for a link to instructions on how to schedule yourself.

 Work day groups will meet at the Cannaley parking area at Oak Openings (3520 Waterville-Swanton Rd.
 Swanton, OH).
 This is not a marked location.
 From the road, you will see a white fence and a gated driveway.
 There is a yellow fire hydrant near the entrance to the drive.
 The gate should be up.
 Head up the long driveway until you reach the parking area.
 If you have trouble locating the meeting spot, please contact the duty ranger at 419-360-9179 and ask for the location of the Cannaley property.